-- I. if our expanded product offerings fail to maintain and enhance our distinctive brand identity and premium quality, our brand image may be diminished, and our sales may decrease; - II. our innovations, such as the subscription-based sales model introduced in June 2022 with our Cyclon footwear or potentially other product categories, may fail to be financially viable or may not be well received by our customers or the market; - III. implementation of our plans may divert management's attention from other aspects of our business and place a strain on our management, operational and financial resources, as well as our information systems; and - IV. incorporation of novel materials or features into our footwear, apparel and accessories may not be accepted by our customers or may be considered inferior to similar products offered by our competitors.
+- I. if our expanded product offerings fail to maintain and enhance our distinctive brand identity and premium quality, our brand image may be diminished, and our sales may decrease; - II. our innovations may fail to be financially viable at scale or may not be well received by our customers or the market; - III. implementation of our plans may divert management's attention from other aspects of our business and place a strain on our management, operational and financial resources, as well as our information systems; and - IV. incorporation of novel materials or features into our footwear, apparel and accessories may not be accepted by our customers or may be considered inferior to similar products offered by our competitors.